pinterest/pymemcache/docs/getting_started.rst

    errors, from killing your web requests.
 Do not use this flag if you need to know about errors from memcache, and make sure you have some other way to detect memcache server failures.
+ - Unless you have a known reason to do otherwise, use the provided serializer in `pymemcache.serde.python_memcache_serializer` for any serialization or deserialization

 ..
 WARNING::